Toxic effects related to tobacco, marijuana, and other drugs

-In women, the effects of alcohol are related more to severe consequences for the fetus.
-Nevertheless, chronic alcoholism is related to disorders in ovulation and, therefore, interferes with fertility.
+In women, the effects of alcohol are related to severe consequences for the fetus.
+And chronic alcoholism is related to disorders in ovulation, which interferes with fertility.
 Alcohol use by men interferes with the synthesis of testosterone and has an impact on sperm concentration.
-Alcohol use disorder or excessive use of alcohol may delay a man's sexual response and cause impotence by interfering with a man's ability to have an erection).
+Alcohol use disorder or excessive use of alcohol may delay a man's sexual response and cause impotence by interfering with a man's ability to have an erection.